element-hq/hydrogen-web/doc/architecture.md

 For view models part of an observable collection (and to be rendered by a ListView), updates can also propagate through the collection and delivered by the ListView to the view in question.
 This avoids every child component in a ListView having to attach a listener to it's viewModel.
 This is the mechanism to update the room name in a RoomTile in the room list for example.

-TODO: specify how the collection based updates work.
+TODO: specify how the collection based updates work. (not specified yet, we'd need a way to derive a key from a value to emit an update from within a collection, but haven't found a nice way of specifying that in an api)